-Raised in Southampton in 1991, as Antirrhinum majus ‘Black Prince’ crossed with a perennial form bearing pink flowers growing in a neighbours garden.
+Raised in Southampton in 1991, Antirrhinum majus ‘Black Prince’ was crossed with a perennial form bearing pink flowers growing in a neighbour’s garden.

 I brought the plant to Longstock in 1997 and propagated a few plants at the nursery treating them like a Penstemon and most year the plants came through the winter.

-When the gardens are open at Dean House Test Valley Nursery sell plants and Julian showed this Antirrhinum to George Benn the owner.
+When the gardens at Dean House are open to the public, Test Valley Nursery sell plants and Julian showed this Antirrhinum to George Benn the owner.

 “Peter Moore does a lot of plant breeding, must be one of his” said George.

 With added interested I approached my Agent in Holland who trialled the plants in Europe and the USA, they liked the plant but not enough to grow it or take out protection.

 |Height & Spread||30-40cm x 30cm|

 |Colours||Colours and sizes are approximate and are intended as a guideline and may vary according to local conditions.|